Ben-PP/revolt-desktop/README.md

 ## Description

-This is a desktop application for Revolt built on Electron.
+This is a modified desktop application for Revolt built on Electron to use with my selfhosted Revolt server.

 ## Stack